Data Submission Portal

 The Types section lists the type of files submitted and the number of affected cases and entities.

 The Documents section lists the files submitted during the transaction.
-The user can download the original files from the transaction, a report detailing the transaction, or the errors that originated from the transaction (if the transaction had failed).
+The user can download the original files from the transaction, a report detailing the transaction, or the errors that originated from the transaction that has failed.

 Browse menu provides access to all of a project's content.
 Most content is driven by the GDC Data Dictionary and the interface is dynamically generated to accommodate the content.